MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

     ![Screenshot showing the save snapshot option on Dynamics 365 Remote Assist mobile.](./media/7a.png)

-11. If the technician successfully saved the snapshot to the text chat, the snapshot can be viewed in the Dynamics 365 Remote Assist mobile text chat and the Microsoft Teams text chat.
+11. If the technician successfully saves the snapshot to the call chat, the snapshot can be viewed in the Dynamics 365 Remote Assist mobile text chat and the Microsoft Teams text chat.

     ![Screenshot showing the saved snapshot in Dynamics 365 Remote Assist mobile's text chat.](./media/06.20-chat-image-portrait.png)